jorgebsa/spring-demo/README.md

 Testing is crucial to ensure code is reliable, maintainable, reusable, extensible.
 All of these factors influence the code's quality standard.

 Many libraries can be used to improve the testing experience.
-In this project, we are going to be using some great libraries and tools such as:
+In this project some great libraries and tools are showcased, such as:

-* [JUnit 5](https://junit.org/junit5/) in order to create and run our tests
+* [JUnit 5](https://junit.org/junit5/) to create and run our tests
-* [AssertJ](https://joel-costigliola.github.io/assertj/) in order to write amazing assertions on our test cases
+* [AssertJ](https://joel-costigliola.github.io/assertj/) to write amazing assertions in our test cases
-* [Testcontainers](https://www.testcontainers.org/) in order to reproduce a real world environment for our tests
+* [Testcontainers](https://www.testcontainers.org/) to reproduce a real environment for our tests
-* [JaCoCo](https://www.jacoco.org/jacoco/trunk/index.html) in order to generate the coverage report of our project
+* [JaCoCo](https://www.jacoco.org/jacoco/trunk/index.html) to generate the coverage report of our project
-* [Pitest](https://pitest.org/) in order to execute mutation testing
+* [Pitest](https://pitest.org/) to execute mutation testing
-* [Codecov](https://about.codecov.io/) in order to keep track of our repository's coverage
+* [Codecov](https://about.codecov.io/) to keep track of our repository's coverage

 Integration and Unit tests can be found in the `src/test` directory.
 Usually, they could've been split into different source sets, such as `src/test` for unit tests and `src/it` for integration tests, but that was not deemed necessary for this project's purpose, given its size and complexity.
+This might change in the future.

 In order to run the tests in this project, run this command: